-Sub-Transmission/Distribution Structure Voltages ≤ 69-kV (0-m to 3,000-m)
+Sub-Transmission/Distribution Structure Voltages ≤ 69 kV (0 m to 3,000 m)

-Decreased Population Growth near Sub-Transmission/Distribution Structures \leq 69-kV is modeled in all GRSG habitat as a loss of habitat functionality that decreases linearly from 3% directly below the line to 0% loss 3,000 m (3.0 km) from the line.
+Decreased Population Growth near Sub-Transmission/Distribution Structures ≤ 69 kV is modeled in all sage-grouse habitat as a loss of habitat functionality that decreases linearly from 3% directly below the line to 0% loss 3,000 m (3.0 km) from the line.
 The Anthropogenic Score is calculated as [1-0.003(3-x)], where 'x' is the distance (km) from the structure.